asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 $ D_gamma f = (f compose gamma)'(0) $<ec:derivation-via-curve>

-The equivalence of definitions may be proben by first proving both spaces have the same dimension.
+The equivalence of definitions may be proven by first proving both spaces have the same dimension.
 After that @ec:derivation-via-curve gives a one to one correspondence on both spaces.
 When given a coordinate system the space of derivations has a basis defined by